ASSOCIATION OF TAXATION TECHNICIANS

 43.3 A retiring member of Council shall be permitted to stand for re-election to Council.

-44. A member may be nominated for election to Council at an Annual General Meeting by a notice in writing which is received by the Secretary on or before the later of:
+44. A member may be nominated for election to Council at an Annual General Meeting by a notice in writing which is received by the Chief Executive on or before the later of:

-(b) the date three months before the date of the Annual General Meeting, or
+(b) the date 3 months before the date of the Annual General Meeting, or

-(b)the date five days following the date on which notice of the Annual General Meeting is sent to members; and
+(c) the date 5 days following the date on which notice of the Annual General Meeting is sent to members; and

 signed by at least ten members entitled to vote at that Annual General Meeting and accompanied by a statement signed by the nominated member confirming that the member is willing to be elected to Council.